Vikaskanturi/DevOps-master-end-to-end/README.md

 - Provide AWS credentials on the Jenkins slave node using _#awS configure_ or store them in Jenkins secrets, and then further add a step in `Jenkinsfile` to configure AWS credentials automatically.
 Terraform will use these credentials.

 ### Step 8 Run the Pipeline
-- Trigger the pipeline in Jenkins and ensure all steps are executed correctly.
+- Trigger the pipeline in Jenkins With Parameters and ensure all steps are executed correctly.

 ### Step 9 Make Changes and Test
 - Make changes in your code locally, push to GitHub, and create a pull request.